 - Invitation-only network entities can only join the network through invitation. - Homogeneous Resource or Service entities participate in the network for a common type of resource or service. - Bounded Existing Reputation Mechanism there exists an underlying reputation mechanism, such that the resulting reputation values are bounded within a fixed interval.
-Kellett et al. [7] suggests the usage of EigenTrust [29]. - Central Point of Calculation there exists a central machine on which all calculations take place.
+Kellett et al. [7] suggests the usage of EigenTrust [45]. - Central Point of Calculation there exists a central machine on which all calculations take place.

-In its simplest form, the reputation value R for entity i, $R_i$ , is defined by:
+In its simplest form, the formula calculating reputation values A(i) according to TbyA is defined such that: